This Meyer Lemon Poppy Seed Bread is made with the perfect blend of sugar and citrus!

 - Bake for 350 for 30-35 minutes or until golden brown.
 Add aluminum foil to the last 10 minutes if your loaf begins to brown too quickly.
 Remove from oven and let sand 10 minutes before removing from pan.
 Let cool on a wire rack.

-- Whisk together all glaze ingredients and drizzle over bread.
+- Whisk together all the ingredients for the drizzle.
+Pour over bread.

 SEE THIS ON MY PINTEREST BOARD!